tcochran/tcochran.github.io/docs/_posts/2023-08-12-developer-productivity.markdown

 categories: developer productivity
 ---

-I am going to explore the developer productivity topic with a series of posts.
-Improving developer productivity, has been a massive topic for me over the past year.
-I am continually asked about how teams and organizations can improve, and particularly how to measure it.
-This is both from business execs and from technical leaders.
+Improving developer productivity has been a continuing topic for me over the past year.
+I am often asked how teams and organizations can improve and how to measure it, from both business execs and technical leaders

-Trying to answer this was part of the focus on my article on [maximizing developer effectiveness][maximizing-developer-effectiveness], which I drafted almost 4 years ago.
-The core concept was small micro improvements having a large compounding affect to software development.
-Moreover, it underscored the significance of focusing on the developer outcomes, fostering developer satisfaction and optimizing feedback loops.
-With the current industry focus I wanted to return to the developer productivity space, expand upon the article, sharing new learnings gained from helping companies be more productive.
+Trying to answer this was part of the focus of my article on [maximizing developer effectiveness][maximizing-developer-effectiveness], which I drafted almost 4 years ago.
+The core concept was small micro improvements having a large compounding effect on software development.
+It described focusing on developer outcomes, fostering developer satisfaction, and optimizing feedback loops.
+With the current industry focus, I wanted to return to the developer productivity space, expand upon my article, with a series of exploratory posts.

 Why is it such a hot topic right now?

-Various macro economic forces have meant we have come out of tech boom (or so it appears).
-Prior to 2020 if you are start or a scaleup finding invesment based on future potential revnue was easy, to build more software, or if my team was behind on a deadline, I could hire my way out of the problem.
-Enterprises were also seeing a slow down  – tightening on their revenue and project because consumers had less money to spend, which led to shrinking or cancelling of technical investments.
-We also saw this topic lead by the big tech, after the layouts, efficiency and productivity were common themes from leaders like Zuckerberg and Sahari.
-We are have been seeing innovations that are research like the DORA report, Space framework, and the tooling like ChatGPT and Internal developer portals promising massive improvements.
+Various macroeconomic forces have meant the US has exited an extended tech boom (unless you work in GenAI).
+Prior to 2020, if you are a startup or a scaleup, finding investment based on future potential revenue was easy.
+If you wanted to build more software, or if your team was behind on a deadline, you could hire your way out of the problem.
+Enterprises saw a tightening of their revenue because consumers had less money to spend, which led to technical investment pull back.
+Big Tech laid off workers, and talked about productivity, Meta’s year of efficiency and Google aiming for 20% more productivity.

+Over the last few years there have been new innovations in the developer productivity space.
+Research like the DORA report and Space framework, and tooling like ChatGPT and Internal developer portals promising massive improvements.
+Companies have created developer productivity initiatives, and tasked platform engineering teams to find improvements.

-Of course making developers more productive is nothing new, it has been a theme in the history of computing, research groups, cloud vendors and startups are always looking for the next abstraction that improves productivity (garbage collectors, OO, cloud, kubernetes, lambda, low-code).
-However because of the all things I outlined there seems to be an extreme interest at the moment.
+Trying to make developers more productive is not a new endeavor; it has been a theme in the history of computing, research groups, cloud vendors, and startups are always looking for the next abstraction that improves productivity (garbage collectors, OO, cloud, Kubernetes, lambda, low-code).

-To start with exploration I will start by talking a little bit more about what I mean by developer productivity, and then I will follow up with what I have observed* as being the biggest impediments to productivity.
-I think if we put aside trying to measuring, it will allow us to to look at the topic more holistically, and consider different elements.
+To start this exploration, I will talk a little bit more about what I mean by developer productivity, and then I will follow up with posts I have observed* before trying to land on some good advice.

+To begin, if we put aside trying to measure productivity, it will allow us to look at the topic more holistically and consider different elements.

+## What do we mean by developer productivity?

-When I think about developer productivity, I use it to mean the value a developer produces for your company, I about that under a few aspects –
+When I think about developer productivity, I use it to mean the value a developer produces for your company, I think about that under a few aspects –

-The first is development efficiency – the act of creating and putting reliable, high quality software in front of customers regularly.
-There are tons of tasks a developer does in their day to day journey that is laborious and slow, that can be improved  – writing boiler plate code, learning existing code, waiting for a build, recreating an issue, misunderstandings with colleagues etc..
+The first is development efficiency – creating and putting reliable, high-quality software in front of customers regularly.1

+There are lots of tasks a developer does in their day-to-day journey that are laborious and slow that can be improved  – writing boilerplate code, learning existing code, waiting for a build, recreating an issue, misunderstandings with colleagues etc..
 This will make software development faster, and thus the developer produces more.

-The other element I think about is how a developer can contribute to the overall success and effectiveness of the product they are building.
+The second is building a successful product – how a developer can contribute to the success and effectiveness of the product they are building.

-In my understanding of effective modern software development, what we ask a developer to do isn’t just writing code, it’s product ideas, it’s technical innovation, it’s risk reduction, it’s moral boasts, it’s cost saving, it’s mentoring & training.

-Creating a successful product is complicated and consists of many different elements (and luck), it could be responding to customer feedback, increasing revenue, improving the cost efficiency, experimenting faster & cheaper, a great customer experience, useful features, cross-functional team performance, being able to correlate changes to changes in product metrics, all of these things a developer is critical to help “produce”, and most of the tasks aren’t writing code.
+Creating a successful product is complicated and consists of many different elements. it could be responding to customer feedback, ideas to increase revenue & market share, improving cost efficiency, experimenting faster & cheaper, a great customer experience and many more, all of these things a developer is critical to help “produce” as part of a cross-functional product team, and most of the tasks aren’t writing code.

+There are other values, such as upskilling other developers

+When I speak to people about productivity they generally mean development efficiency.
+This may be OK if that is an accepted definition for your company.
+The danger is that it can appear that we are reducing the sole worth of a developer to this.
+Business execs love something quantifiable, they are looking for a simple metric to measure the effectiveness of their technology. <joining sentence< It may lead us to miss simple changes that would have a bigger difference to productivity and business impact.

+## How does a developer help to create a successful product?

-If we look at time to market, which is often a reason why for a company to look at developer productivity.
-A developer can code & ship faster that will help.
-They can also write less code.
-Great development in my opinion is finding a simplier solution to solve a problem, utilizing a library / third party service instead of custom code, and designing an experiment that allows us to validate the idea quicker.
+If we look at time to market, often the reason for a company to look at developer productivity.
+A developer can code & ship faster that will help productivity.
+They can also write less code, as we know code is a liability that has to be maintained.
+Great development in my opinion is finding a simpler solution to solve a problem, utilizing a library / third party service instead of custom code, and designing an experiment that allows us to validate the idea quicker.

-Another element, is the strength of the product ideas.
-When I look at how a lot of software development is setup in a lot of organizations the developer’s are excluded from the idea generation part, this is the domain of the product manager and designers.
-There is ton’s of evidence and literature (not least that most recent technology ideas came from developers), on the strength of ideas from developers.
-There is a danger from some of the developer productivity initatives and tooling, is they simply ignore this.
-It’s almost back to the days of “the business” handing over a specificaiton to a developer to complete.
-A developer spends a lot of time impersed in the domain of the business, ruminating about customer problems, if we don’t leverage that deep thought and creativiely, we are loosing a lot of opportunity to produce more value.
+Another element is the strength of the product ideas.
+When I look at how a lot of software development is set up in a lot of organizations, the developer’s are excluded from the idea generation part, this is the domain of the product manager and designers.
+There is tons of evidence and literature (not least that a large percentage of successful startups originate from developers) on the strength of ideas from developers.
+It’s almost back to the days of “the business” handing over a specification to a developer to complete.
+A developer spends a lot of time immersed in the product, ruminating about customer problems.
+If we don’t leverage that deep thought and creativity, we are losing a lot of opportunity to produce more value.

-In a lot of conversations I have about developer productivity it means just the first aspect, development efficiency.
-I have absolutely no problem with improving the tooling, platforms and pipelines (a large amount of my team’s work is this), it is critically important.
-However if we only do that, and we use the throughput of software development to mean the sole worth of a developer, that is where I get uncomfortable.
+While you might think that these aspects are more to do with the process or cross-functional elements.
+I think it’s important to consider all the values a developer produces while we are trying to optimize for productivity as it will have an effect on the toolings, reporting and processes that we create.

-Now we have developer productivity defined, in my next post I will use some examples to illustrate more about what I mean.
+Now we have developer productivity defined how I look at it.
+In my next post, I will use some examples to illustrate more about what I mean.

 [maximizing-developer-effectiveness]: https://martinfowler.com/articles/developer-effectiveness.html